ExchangeUnion/market-maker-bot/README.md

 Support for automatic rebalancing of the assets is planned in the upcoming releases.

 ### Setup instructions
 Recommended way of running Arby is by following the [market maker guide](https://docs.exchangeunion.com/start-earning/market-maker-guide).
-Arby is included out of the box in the [xud-docker](https://github.com/ExchangeUnion/xud-docker) setup that the above guide uses.

 #### Development Setup
 The setup guide below is **only** for development purposes.
 Please refer to the guide above for production use.